 It depends on your goals.
 Krav Maga is way easier to learn.
 If you plan to defend yourself quickly, Israeli martial art should be your pick.
 You will learn to deal with all kinds of foes, plus more advanced dojos offer armed combat lessons.

-Krav maga is an excellent choice for somebody who’s been bullied for a prolonged time.
-If you’ve never fought before, you’ll learn dirty shots and the basics of self-defense in the split of a second.
+Krav Maga is an excellent choice for somebody who’s been bullied for a prolonged time.
+If you’ve never fought before, you’ll learn dirty shots and the basics of self-defense in a split second.

 Why?
 Well, you need a lot of power to force your enemy to surrender when your hand is not under the chin (then RNC turns into a neck crank).

 You can lock the body triangle tight too, but there are many ways to defend using Brazilian jiu-jitsu.
 A skillful opponent will raise the hips off the mat, decreasing the distance between his heels and glutes.

 Although, you’ll have a hard time ending the fight, despite, for example, the back mount giving you so many options.

 In BJJ, you must take your enemy down before attempting to finish the fight in more than 90% percent of cases.
 It is hard to take a very heavy opponent down, even with the best technique in the world.

 Should I Learn Both Krav Maga and BJJ for MMA?